sigurdroemer/hybrid_exponential_scheme/code/external_libraries_and_code/rough-volatility-master/read_me.txt

-This code has been downloaded from https://github.com/sigurdroemer/rough_volatility/ but has then been slightly modified.
+This code has been downloaded from https://github.com/sigurdroemer/rough_volatility/ and then slightly modified.